 AVIXA™, the Audiovisual and Integrated Experience Association, has published the monthly Pro-AV Business Index since September 2016, gauging sales and employment indicators for the pro-AV industry.
-The Index is calculated from a monthly survey tracking trends.
-Two diffusion indexes are created using this data, the AV Sales Index (AVI-S) and AV Employment Index (AVI-E).
-The diffusion index is calculated based on the positive response frequency from those who indicated their business had 5 percent or more increases in billings/sales from the prior month plus half of the neutral response.
-An index of 50 indicates firms saw no increase or decline in the business activity; an index over 50 indicates an increase, while an index under 50 indicates a decline.
+The Index is calculated from a monthly survey that tracks trends.
+Two diffusion indexes are created using the data, the AV Sales Index (AVI-S) and AV Employment Index (AVI-E).
+The diffusion index is calculated based on the positive response frequency from those who indicated their business had 5 percent or more increase in billings/sales from the prior month plus half of the neutral response.
+An index of 50 indicates firms saw no increase or decline in the business activity; an index of more than 50 indicates an increase, while an index less than 50 indicates a decline.

 1 Global regions include Europe, Latin America, Middle East/Africa, Asia-Pacific

-The survey behind the AVIXA Pro-AV Business Index was fielded to 674 members of the AVIXA AV Intelligence Panel (AVIP), December 27, 2018 – January 6, 2019.
-A total of 170 AVIP members completed the survey.
-Only respondents who are service providers and said they were “moderately” to “extremely” familiar with their companies’ business conditions were factored in Index calculations.
-The AV Sales and AV Employment Indexes are computed as a diffusion index, with the monthly score calculated as the percentage of firms reporting a significant increase, plus half the percentage of firms reporting no change.
+The survey behind the AVIXA Pro-AV Business Index was fielded to 674 members of the AVIXA AV Intelligence Panel (AVIP), January 28 to February 6, 2019.
+A total of 194 AVIP members completed the survey.
+Only respondents who are service providers and said they were “moderately” to “extremely” familiar with their company’s business conditions were factored in Index calculations.
+The AV Sales and AV Employment Indexes are computed as a diffusion index, with the monthly score calculated as the percentage of firms reporting a significant increase plus half the percentage of firms reporting no change.
 Comparisons are always made to the previous month.
 Diffusion indexes, typically centered at a score of 50, are used frequently to measure change in economic activity.
 If an equal share of firms reports an increase as reports a decrease, the score for that month will be 50.
-A score above 50 indicates that firms in aggregate are reporting an increase in activity that month compared to the previous month, while a score below 50 indicates a decrease in activity.
-Any score above 50 indicates an increase in sales/billings.
+A score higher than 50 indicates that firms in aggregate are reporting an increase in activity that month compared to the previous month, while a score lower than 50 indicates a decrease in activity.
+Any score higher than 50 indicates an increase in billings/sales.